 Estimated reading time: 3 minutes

 Have you done any grafting this year?
-It’s so nice when things work as they’re supposed to in the fruit tree nursery.
+It’s so nice when things work as they should in the fruit tree nursery.

-This is always a time of some trepidation.
-We’re faced with irrefutable evidence of the quality of our grafting technique.
+You’re going to be faced with irrefutable evidence of the quality of your grafting technique.

 It’s the same for our Grow Great Fruit members.
 We teach the techniques and are there to mentor them, but they’re the ones who actually have to practice the knife skills.

-So it’s incredibly satisfying to see that the success rate this year (both here on the farm and for members) has been pretty good.
+So it’s incredibly satisfying for us when the success rate (either here on the farm or in our member’s gardens) is good.

-But you’re never really sure until you see this:
+So you’re never really sure of success unless you see lovely new growth coming from the bud like this:

 Looking for pruning success